• Home

 2021

-Carlos did his Master thesis with us and looked at transcriptional responses to ER stress, mostly by staring at the computer screen.
+Carlos did his Master thesis with us from March to October and looked at transcriptional responses to ER stress, mostly by staring at the computer screen.
 Carlos then took a job at a local Biotech company.

 Dimitris Papagiannidis